 International Mathematical Olympiad

-I am one of the trainers for the Irish Mathematical Olympiad team.
-I participated as Irish Team Leader in IMO 2017, 2015 and 2012, and in IMO 2011 as Irish Observer A. The official website of the Irish Mathematical Olympiad may be found here.
+I am one of the trainers for the Irish team which participates in the International Mathematical Olympiad (IMO).
+I participated as Irish Team Leader at IMO 2022, 2021, 2018, 2017, 2015 and 2012, and in IMO 2011 as Irish Observer A. I will participate as Irish Team Leader again in IMO 2023.
+The official website of the Irish Mathematical Olympiad may be found here.

 The great error lies in supposing that even the truths of what is called pure algebra are abstract or general truths.